Efficient Dual-domain Image Dehazing with Haze Prior Perception: Method

-As illustrated in Fig.~\ref{fig: net2}, given the dark channel $X_d \in\mathbb{R}^{H \times W}$ of the hazy image $I$, we first encode the features using two successive convolutional layers:
+As illustrated in Figure~\ref{fig: net2}, given the dark channel $X_d \in\mathbb{R}^{H \times W}$ of the hazy image $I$, we first encode the features using two successive convolutions:

-where $X_d^1 \in \mathbb{R}^{C \times H \times W}$ denotes the initial dark channel feature of the first stage.
-Then, downsampling is performed to derive the initial dark channel features for the second and third stages:
+where $X_d^1 \in \mathbb{R}^{C \times H \times W}$ is the initial dark channel feature for the first stage.
+Downsampling is then applied to generate the initial features for the second and third stages:

-where $X_d^i$ denotes the initial dark channel feature for the $i$-th stage, and $f_{dw}$ denotes downsampling, which halves the spatial resolution while doubling the channel number.
+These multi-scale $X_d^i$ serve as physical anchors to prevent semantic drift of the prior-guided features during the iterative correction process.

 \textbf{Dark Channel-Guided Features in the Encoder}.
-The first DGFDBlock in the first stage uses $X_d^1$ as the dark channel-guided feature, denoted as $X_d^{1,0}=X_d^1$.
-In later stages, the first DGFDBlock obtains its dark channel-guided feature by downsampling the feedback dark channel correction from the last DGFDBlock of the previous stage and fusing it with the initial dark channel feature of the current stage via SKFusion~\cite{10076399}.
-For subsequent DGFDBlocks within a stage, the feedback dark channel correction from the previous DGFDBlock is directly fused with the initial dark channel feature.
-The process is expressed as:
+In the first stage, the first DGFDBlock uses $X_d^1$ as the dark channel-guided feature, denoted as $X_d^{1,0} = X_d^1$.
+For subsequent stages, the first DGFDBlock receives its dark channel-guided feature by downsampling the feedback correction from the last DGFDBlock of the previous stage, and fusing it with the initial dark channel feature of the current stage via SKFusion.
+For the remaining DGFDBlocks in each stage, the dark channel-guided feature is obtained by fusing the feedback correction from the previous DGFDBlock with the initial dark channel feature of the current stage.
+The process is defined as:

-Here, $X_d^{i,j-1}$ represents the dark channel-guided feature for the $j$-th DGFDBlock at the $i$-th stage in the encoder. $N_{i-1}$ is the number of DGFDBlocks in the previous stage, and $\tilde{X}_d^{i,j-1}$ denotes the feedback dark channel correction from the preceding DGFDBlock. $\mathrm{SKF}_i$ is the SKFusion~\cite{10076399} block shared across all DGFDBlocks within the $i$-th stage.
+Here, $X_d^{i,j-1}$ represents the dark channel-guided feature for the $j$-th DGFDBlock at the $i$-th stage. $N_{i-1}$ is the number of DGFDBlocks in the previous stage, and $\tilde{X}_d^{i,j-1}$ denotes the feedback correction of dark channel from the previous DGFDBlock. $\mathrm{SKF}i$ is the SKFusion block shared across all DGFDBlocks within the $i$-th stage.
 The downsampling operation $f_{dw}$ maintains parameter consistency with the one used for initial dark channel features.

 \textbf{Dark Channel-Guided Features in the Decoder}.
-The decoder follows a reversed process, propagating from Stage 3 back to Stage 1.
-Unlike the encoder, the first DGFDBlock in each stage obtains its dark channel-guided feature by upsampling the feedback dark channel correction from the last DGFDBlock of the previous stage and fusing it with the initial dark channel feature of the current stage via SKFusion~\cite{10076399}:
+The decoder follows the reverse process, propagating from Stage 3 to Stage 1.
+Unlike the encoder, the first DGFDBlock in each stage derives its dark channel-guided feature by upsampling the feedback correction of dark channel from the last DGFDBlock of the previous stage and fusing it with the initial dark channel feature of the current stage using SKFusion: